Followers

 Frontier War

 While things were improving for the Americans in the mid-Atlantic, the situation in the north had grown unstable.
-After Burgoyne's defeat, the British resorted to raiding New York and Pennsylvania frontiers with bands of Loyalists and Mohawk Indians.
+After Burgoyne's defeat, the British resorted to raiding the New York and Pennsylvania frontiers with bands of Loyalists and Mohawk Indians.
 The situation called for rugged frontier fighters to meet the threat.
 Murphy was assigned to one of the companies of riflemen dispatched to the region.

 Frontier fighters